SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 You should see a nicely formatted display of JSON.

 > Technically speaking, the `.` in `jq` is the [identity](https://stedolan.github.io/jq/manual/#Identity:.) filter, so the nice formatting of the JSON is actually just a by-product of asking `jq` to filter the JSON through the identity filter (which just produces whatever it receives), and by default `jq` will endeavour to pretty-print the output.
+> Note also that this time, the `.` is not in single quotes, unlike when you last used this filter in a previous exercise, when [Listing the available datacenter names](../04-retrieving-parsing-json-output#listing-the-available-datacenter-names).
+It isn't absolutely necessary, so we're omitting it in this instance (and we'll make a similar change later in this exercise when we use the `keys` filter too.

 Values in this JSON data are needed to: